os-js/manual.os-js.org/src/v3/guide/framework/README.md

 To load generic libraries etc. into OS.js you have two alternatives.

-> [warning] Please note that using libraries optimized for bundling is recomended, as some of these might pollute the global namespaces and/or styles.
+> [warning] Please note that using libraries optimized for bundling is recomended, as some libraries might pollute the global namespaces and/or styles.

 ### Global